 - Dietary supplements

-During the review, the member may ask any questions about medications or health conditions.
-The health care provider may offer ways to help them manage their health and get the most from their medications.
-If the health care provider needs more information, they may contact the prescriber.
+This review usually takes 20 minutes or less to complete.
+During the review, members may ask questions about their medications or health conditions.
+The health care provider may offer ways to help them manage their health and get the most out of their medications.
+If more information is needed, the health care provider may contact the prescriber.

 Who will contact the member about completing the review?